Menditect/documentation/additional/01-howtos/08-schedule-tests/01-cicd-config.md

 - Then, login with the API user, click the <i class="fal fa-user-circle"></i> user icon on the top right and [fill in the PAT](../configure-mta/access-mendix-model).
 - Finally, if you also want MTA to push testrun results to your own API endpoint, enter the Endpoint and Secret key.<br/>Read more about it on the [CI/CD result handling page](cicd-result).

+## Create an Authorization string

+Unless you are using a Mendix Microflow action for calling API Endpoints, you need to create an Authorization string for [Basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) that you have to fill into the API tool that you are using.
+1. In a notepad tool, type the username and password for above created user, separated by a single colon `myusername:mypassword`
+2. Copy this string into the input field of a Base64 encoder, for example https://www.base64encode.org/ and copy the output.
+3. In a notepad tool, type `Basic ` (mind the space at the end!) and the resulting string from step 2.
+4. Store the result in a password manager.

 ## Check App status
 The Public API can be used in a pipeline that performs deployments of a Mendix Application.
 But it does not check if the deployment is done.